NewYork-Presbyterian/Weill Cornell Cellular Therapy Facility

 The Weill Cornell Cellular Therapy Facility (CTF) is a cellular processing laboratory that provides hematopoietic stem cells (HSCs) and other hematopoietic and non-hematopoietic cell types for patient therapy.
 Cells for hematopoietic reconstitution are derived from bone marrow, peripheral blood, and umbilical cord blood (UCB), while novel somatic cellular therapies are obtained from various tissues.

 The state-of-the-art, 3600-square-foot facility located on the ground floor of the M building of NewYork-Presbyterian Hospital’s Weill Cornell Campus was built in 2009.
 The lab contains 3 processing rooms, a state-of-the-art cryofacility within the lab, three biological safety cabinets, two Miltenyi CliniMACS, a Sysmex XE5000 Hematology analyzer, and two BD FACSCanto II flow cytometers, where in-house flow cytometry is performed.
 The laboratory operates from 8 am to 6 pm, 5 days per week.
 The laboratory is staffed with highly-skilled and specialized medical laboratory scientists, researchers, quality specialists, support staff, and administrative and medical leaders.
-The medical director of the laboratory is Dr. Ljiljana Vasovic, the laboratory manager is Denden Benabdessadek, and the laboratory supervisor is Kareem Brown.
+The laboratory manager is Denden Benabdessadek, and the laboratory supervisor is Kareem Brown.

 The laboratory processes over 500 cellular products annually, including autologous, allogeneic-related and allogeneic-unrelated peripheral blood stem cells, umbilical cord blood, bone marrow, and other cellular therapy products annually in support of the Weill Cornell Blood and Marrow Transplant Program.
 The laboratory maintains accreditation with Foundation for the Accreditation of Cellular Therapy, the College of American Pathologists, the National Marrow Donor Program, and complies with FDA and New York State regulations.